sharmautkarsh31/cowin-vaccine-notify/readme.md

 Look at the output of the script which has details about the centres.

 #### Hurry up, go and book your slot.

+PS: Special thanks to <a href='https://github.com/pankhuriagarwal94/'>Pankhuri</a> for providing the initial code